suffolklibraries/sljekyll/_events/capel-2019-02-20-build-a-box-9-30.md

 breadcrumb: y
 ---

-Come along and build either a bird or bug box for your garden.
+Adults and children are invited to build either a bird or bug box for their garden.

 Ticket price includes refreshments.